gboeer/gboeer.github.io/drafts/yolo_versions.md

 In 2020, Joseph Redmon made the decision to withdraw from computer vision research.
 As he explained in a twitter statement, the ethical implications of his work, particularly its use in military applications and the growing concerns around privacy, were impossible for him to ignore:

 > "I stopped doing CV research because I saw the impact my work was having.
-I loved the work but the military applications and privacy concerns eventually became impossible to ignore."
+I loved the work but the military applications and privacy concerns eventually became impossible to ignore." [[src]](https://x.com/pjreddie/status/1230524770350817280)

 His withdrawal marked the end of his direct contributions to YOLO, but the framework lives on, thanks to the open-source community and researchers who continue to develop and extend it.

 Joseph Redmon not only made YOLO freely available but also showcased his playful and humorous personality by licensing YOLO (or more specifically, its underlying library **Darknet**) under the **"DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE"**.
 This license epitomized the open-source ethos of YOLO's origins and emphasized complete freedom for users.
-However, as the YOLO framework evolved through different contributors, subsequent versions adopted a variety of licenses, some of which impose more restrictions—something we’ll explore as we look at the newer YOLO implementations.
+However, as the YOLO framework evolved through different contributors, subsequent versions adopted a variety of licenses, some of which impose more restrictions.

 ---